cpleasants/decodable-words-generator/readme.md

 ## Installation

-To install the `decodable-words-generator`, you can use the following command:
+To install the `decodable_words_generator`, you can use the following command:

 ```bash
 pip install -e .